 While Coeliac disease is the most extreme form of gluten intolerance, some people are sensitive to gluten and can experience gastrointestinal discomfort when consuming gluten-containing foods.

 DO OATS CONTAIN GLUTEN?

 Unfortunately, there is no straight answer to this question and there is still a lot of confusion around oats and whether they can be called gluten-free especially in Australia.
 Let us try to explain why.

 Under the Food Standards Australia & New Zealand (FSANZ) Code, oats and their products are not permitted in foods labelled 'gluten-free'.
-This means that even if you are convinced your oats are free of detectable gluten, you are not allowed to label them as such in Australia & New Zealand.

 WHAT ARE GLUTEN TESTED OATS?